-In sport, losing is well defined by time and place, by the rules, by the referee and by the fact that, the opponent only played better than you did.
+In sport, losing is well defined by time and place, by the rules, by the referee, and by the fact that, the opponent only played better than you did.
 Here, it is the trader’s responsibility to stamp the loss.
 To be clearer, it is the trader’s decision about if they are ready to finally surrender and when they would like to do so.

 The game of chess teaches us that we are able to make tactical sacrifices in the battle of achieving winnings.
 We might give away the queen in order to guard the king or trap the opponent to win the game.
-As traders we allow taking losses as being apart of our sacrifices.
-However, the value of loss is more abstract and less unambiguous then you would think.
+As traders, we allow taking losses as being apart of our sacrifices.
+However, the value of the loss is more abstract and less unambiguous than you would think.
 We see this in chess, where a player knows which tools will remain available even after you have taken the decision of sacrifice.

-In trading there is no opponent that can contribute to your decision to surrender.
+In trading, there is no opponent that can contribute to your decision to surrender.
 You work independently and take the winnings and losses independently also.
-The right time for traders to surrender could be now or later, whereas in a chess game, the player has to make their tactical decisions right on the spot.
+The right time for traders to surrender could be now or later, whereas, in a chess game, the player has to make their tactical decisions right on the spot.

 Even though traders have the tools and knowledge of how to trade well, once you are in a trade, you are left vulnerable to the mercy of the market and all you can do is – to be in or out.
 How long in?
 How long out?
 The answer is only in the aftermath.
-Choosing time to surrender can put a positive spin on things also, as making your own time to accept your loss almost prepares you mentally because you know what to expect from around the corner.
+Choosing the time to surrender can put a positive spin on things also, as making your own time to accept your loss almost prepares you mentally because you know what to expect from around the corner.

-Is this less difficult than knowing that your opponents may force you out the game at any moment?
+Is this less difficult than knowing that your opponents may force you out of the game at any moment?
 The answer may be… not really.
 It is very difficult for traders because they still have to solely rely on making that pivotal decision to surrender.